SH 9 Colorado River South Wildlife & Safety Improvements

 Safety improvements to be made to the stretch of roadway between MM 126 (at the north edge of Summit County) and MM 137 (just south of Kremmling) include minor widening (adding eight foot shoulders), improving roadway alignment to bring up to current design standards, straightening severe roadway curves, flattening steep hills to improve drivers’ sight distance, making access and intersection improvements, and implementing wildlife mitigation features such as fencing, underpasses and overpasses to allow wildlife to migrate and to reduce collisions.

-The total cost to make the safety improvements on this corridor is estimated to be nearly $46 million.
+The total cost to make the safety improvements on this corridor is estimated to be approximately $46-50 million.
 In December 2012, the CDOT Transportation Commission approved $450,000 in funding for right-of-way (ROW) acquisition for the project.
 On October 17, 2013, the State Transportation Commission selected SH 9 for $RAMP* funding to fast track the safety-improvement project (*see RAMP press release at left for details on public-private partnership funding).

 The approved funding will allow CDOT to purchase ROW from private land owners in order to further pursue the project in partnership with Colorado Parks and Wildlife, Grand County, and the Blue Valley Ranch (a private partner) when future construction funding is identified.
 The project is currently in the design phase.
 The approved funding will allow CDOT to purchase ROW from private land owners in order to further pursue the project in partnership with Colorado Parks and Wildlife, Grand County, and the Blue Valley Ranch (a private partner) when future construction funding is identified.
 The project is currently in the design phase.